CNC ALUMINUM MANUFACTURER IN CHINA- SUNRISE METAL - Your Best Supplier

 However, except if the part is adjusted after extrusion.
 Since aluminum extrusion will, in general, include flexible, bendable, and machinable Aluminum grades like 6061 and 6063, the extruded parts would then be able to be post-machined — cut in different manners utilizing a CNC machining focus.

-Combining the aluminum extrusion and CNC aluminum is an incredible method to create reliable and quality aluminum parts with complex cross-segments and sporadic geometries through the CNC machined for Aluminum extrusions.
+Combining the aluminum extrusion and aluminum CNC is an incredible method to create reliable and quality aluminum parts with complex cross-segments and sporadic geometries through the CNC machined for Aluminum extrusions.

 How to combine CNC Aluminum with Aluminum Die Casting?